 Give the selected widget an outer and/or inner shadow.
 You can control the shadow's X and Y offsets, its blur, and its color.
 For inner shadows, you can also control the shadow's spread.

 Use the numeric Radius field to round the corners of a rectangular widget.
-(You can also do this by selecting the widget on the canvas and dragging the yellow triangle at its top-left corner.)
+(You can also do this by selecting the widget on the canvas and dragging the triangle at its top-left corner.)

 These numeric controls determine the minimum amount of space, in pixels, between a widget's text and the corresponding border, Left, Top, Right and Bottom.

 Widget styles are reusable, centrally managed sets of style properties.
 You can apply a single widget style to multiple widgets in order to unify their styling.
 If you change one of the property selections in the widget style, the change will be applied to all widgets using that style.

 To apply a widget style to one or more widgets, select the widget(s) and then select the widget style in the widget style dropdown in the Style pane or the style toolbar.

 You can view and manage the widget styles in a prototype by going to Project → Widget Style Manager or by clicking the Manage Widget Styles icon next to the widget style dropdown in the Style pane or the style toolbar.

 Every widget's visual appearance is determined by style property selections made in the following locations, listed in order from highest to lowest priority: